Northern California Pirate Festival

 Decorations feature skulls, witches and bats, black cats, tombstones and ghosts.
 Candy corn is a not-to-be-missed Halloween candy.
 Costumes are to be as creative as possible.

 It's a secular, but not a federal holiday which means we don't get the day off from work.
-Given all the activity around Halloween, it seems like we should have it off, don't you think?
+Given all the activity around Halloween, it seems like we should have it off.

 Artist, Robert Ingpen